Gonochorism: Evolution

-Gonochorism has evolved independently multiple times and is very evolutionary stable in animals.
+Gonochorism has evolved independently multiple times.
+It is very evolutionarily stable in animals.
 Its stability and advantages have received little attention.
-Its origin owes to the evolution of anisogamy, it is unclear if the evolution of anisogamy first led to hermaphroditism or gonochorism.
+Gonochorism owes its origin to the evolution of anisogamy, but it is unclear if the evolution of anisogamy first led to hermaphroditism or gonochorism.

-Gonochorism is thought to be ancestral in polychaetes, hexacorallia, nematodes, and hermaphroditic fishes.
+Gonochorism is thought to be the ancestral state in polychaetes, Hexacorallia, nematodes, and hermaphroditic fishes.
 Gonochorism is thought to be ancestral in hermaphroditic fishes because it is widespread in basal clades of fish and other vertebrate lineages.

-Two papers from 2008 have suggested that transitions between hermaphroditism and gonochorism or vice versa have occurred in certain animal taxonomy groups between 10 to 20 times.
+Two papers from 2008 have suggested that transitions between hermaphroditism and gonochorism or vice versa have occurred in animals between 10 and 20 times.
 In a 2017 study involving 165 taxon groups, more evolutionary transitions from gonochorism to hermaphroditism were found than the reverse.

 Use across species

 Animals

-The term is most often used with animals, in which the species are usually gonochoric.
+The term gonochorism is most often used for animal species, an estimated 95% of which are gonochoric.

-Gonochorism has been estimated to occur in 95% of animal species.
 It is very common in vertebrate species, 99% of which are gonochoric.
-98% of fishes are gonochoric.
+Ninety-eight percent of fishes are gonochoric.
 Mammals (including humans) and birds are solely gonochoric.
 Tardigrades are almost always gonochoric.
-75% of snails are gonochoric.

-Most arthropods are gonochoric.
-For example a majority of crustaceans are gonochoric.
+Seventy-five percent of snails are gonochoric.
+Most arthropods including a majority of crustaceans are gonochoric.

 In animals, sex is most often genetically determined, but may be determined by other mechanisms.
 For example, alligators use temperature-dependent sex determination during egg incubation.

 Plants

-Plants which have single-sex individuals are typically called dioecious (vascular plants) or dioicous (bryophytes) instead of gonochoric.
-In flowering plants, individual flowers may be hermaphroditic (i.e. with both stamens and ovaries) or dioecious (unisexual), having either no stamens (i.e. no male parts) or no ovaries (i.e. no female parts).
+The term gonochorism is not usually applied to plants.
+Vascular plants which have single-sex individuals are called dioecious, while bryophytes with single-sex individuals are dioicous.
+In flowering plants, individual flowers may be hermaphroditic (i.e., with both stamens and ovaries) or dioecious (unisexual), having either no stamens (i.e., no male parts) or no ovaries (i.e., no female parts).
 Among flowering plants with unisexual flowers, some also produce hermaphrodite flowers, and the three types may occur in different arrangements on the same or separate plants.
 Plant species can thus be hermaphrodite, monoecious, dioecious, trioecious, polygamomonoecious, polygamodioecious, andromonoecious, or gynomonoecious.

 Examples of species with gonochoric or dioecious pollination include hollies and kiwifruit.
 In these plants the male plant that supplies the pollen is referred to as the pollenizer.